wschuell/repo_datasets/rust_repos_2022_09_07/README.md

 # README

-This README lists and details the files to be found in the release of the `rust_repos_sample` dataset.
+This README lists and details the files to be found in the release of the `rust_repos` dataset.
 They are organized into different categories:
  - the dataset itself
  - pre-processed CSV files ready for immediate researcher use and demonstration Jupyter notebooks
  - general statistics about the dataset as yml files
  - scripts to reproduce the dataset, the processed CSV files and the statistics

+Updated scripts and statistics are also available on https://github.com/wschuell/repo_datasets .

 ## Overview of the folder